 Our problems can change when we view them through a new therapeutic lens.
 Is there something preventing you from living your life goals or finding happiness?
 Working with me, clients are empowered to make meaningful change in a safe and supportive environment.
-Together, we can explore what is holding you back from your life goals.
+Together, we can explore what is holding you back.

-I am experienced in helping clients with relationship struggles, anxiety, panic attacks, depression, and parenting challenges.
-My modalities for therapy include family systems, EMDR, mindfulness-based cognitive behavioral therapy, cognitive behavioral therapy (CBT), and interpersonal neurobiology.
+I am experienced in helping clients with relationship struggles, anxiety, panic attacks, depression, PTSD, and parenting challenges.
+My modalities for therapy include family systems, EMDR, mindfulness-based cognitive behavioral therapy, and cognitive behavioral therapy (CBT).

 Are you overcome with anxiety in work or life situations?
 Are you struggling with cooperation from your children?
 Do you find it hard to emotionally regulate while trying to communicate with your partner or as a parent?
 There are many ways we can problem solve together to help increase positive interactions with the most important areas in your life.